Taiwan Railway EMU400 series: Interior

-When the train was introduced, it used grab handles of a similar design to those used on the Taipai City bus in the 1990s.
+When the train was introduced, it used grab handles of a similar design to those used on the Taipei City bus in the 1990s.
 The interior had olive green fabric seat fabric and a black floor.
-At a later date, the grab handles were changed to be the same as those used in the EMU500 trains with a change of fabric on the seats.
-The fabric was replaced with the same dark green one used in the EMU500, and the floor was changed to a green pattern, similar to that used in the EMU500, but with a darker colour.
+Later, the grab handles were changed to be the same as those used in the EMU500 trains with a change of fabric on the seats.
+The fabric was replaced with the same dark green one used in the EMU500, and the floor was changed to a green pattern, similar to that used in the EMU500, but with a darker color.
 The cars also have floor columns near the doors and ceiling grab bars to accommodate a larger number of passengers.
 The center of the ceiling is equipped with a square grid pattern pointing in the direction of the operator, where the loudspeaker and the air conditioning’s return outlet are hidden.
 The air conditioning outlet is slightly widened, which is a unique feature of this type of car.
-The through-door between the carriages is a double-fold sliding door, which is the only model of Taiwan Railway equipment to adopt this design.
+The through-door between the carriages is a double-fold sliding door; it is the only model of Taiwan Railways equipment to adopt this design.

 Retirement

-After the EMU400 trains were removed from service in October 2015, some were parked in the Taiwan Railway's Qidu Yard.
+After the EMU400 trains were removed from regular service in October 2015, some were parked in Taiwan Railway's Qidu Yard.
 A few units were discovered to have been covered in graffiti.
 A railway official said the matter had been reported to the police.